DataDog/terraform-provider-datadog/docs/resources/sensitive_data_scanner_rule.md

 Required:

 - `type` (String) Type of the replacement text.
 None means no replacement. hash means the data will be stubbed. replacement_string means that one can chose a text to replace the data. partial_replacement_from_beginning allows a user to partially replace the data from the beginning, and partial_replacement_from_end on the other hand, allows to replace data from the end.
+Valid values are `none`, `hash`, `replacement_string`, `partial_replacement_from_beginning`, `partial_replacement_from_end`.

 Optional: